Autumn palettes in Bullseye glass, 1-3

 One of the simplest ways to spark inspiration is to play with likenesses—rhymes, chords, palettes.
 So here are a few palettes from Bullseye’s color catalog to draw from and play with,* courtesy of our designer extraordinaire, Alison Foshee Moorhead.
 Each is paired here with a poetic passage from a bygone wordsmith.

-*To acquire any of the color combos displayed here, simply search the listed 6-digit style numbers in our Online Store.
+*To acquire any of the color combos displayed here, tap the colors on the swatches below or search their 6-digit style numbers in our Online Store.

 For I will consider my Cat Jeoffry….